Cottage Skillet Pie with Stout

 - In a large cast iron skillet, brown the ground beef over medium-high heat for about 8-10 minutes.
 Season with kosher salt and freshly ground black pepper.

-- Using a wooden spoon or spurtle, stir in the diced carrots and onion, and minced garlic.
-Saute for 3-4 minutes until onion is tender.
+- Using a wooden spoon or spurtle, stir in the diced onion and minced garlic.
+Saute for 3-4 minutes until the onion is tender.

-- Stir in Worcestershire sauce, and thyme.
-Create a space in the center by pushing the hamburger mixture to the edges.
+- Create a space in the center by pushing the hamburger mixture to the edges.
 Add the tomato paste to the center and cook until slightly darkened, 3-4 minutes.
 Then stir the paste into the rest of the dish.

-- Pour in the Guinness stout beer and stir in to combine.
+- Pour in the stout beer and stir to combine.
 Cook for 4-5 minutes until reduced.

-- Add the beef stock and reduce heat to a simmer.
-Cook until the carrots are almost tender, about 8-10 minutes.
-Stir in the peas and continue simmering for another 5-7 minutes.
+- Add prepared carrots and frozen peas, along with the beef stock.
+Bring to a boil, then reduce heat to a simmer.
+Cook until the carrots are almost tender, about 12-15 minutes.